 4. You will be more confident in decision making

-In the beginning, traveling alone for the first time might get you a bit overwhelmed by all the decisions you have to make.
+In the beginning, traveling alone for the first time might overwhelm you by all the decisions you have to make.
 Where I am going to stay, how I get there, what to eat, what to see and the list goes on.
 You’re the only person who has to make the decisions.

 The benefits of traveling look a bit harsh so far, but it’s only good for personal development.
 Also being decisive in decisions when your skin is in the game.
 There will be no more hesitations like “I don’t know” or “what you think about it”.
 Only you and your choices.